moodysalem/jointz/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 Zero dependency universal TypeScript validation library.
 Similar interface to [Joi](https://github.com/hapijs/joi) but without all the bloat, and built for browsers and node with zero dependencies.

+Unlike Joi, the goal is to write validation code only once, in the code where it's used, and from that can export all the necessary information (TypeScript types, JSON schema).

 ## Features